 Cathrin Winsor is a Project Manager at BRC Imagination Arts, an experience design agency in Burbank, California.
 Her recent projects include work for the Ravinia Music Festival, the Rock and Roll Hall of Fame, the Museum of the Bible, and NASA’s Kennedy Space Center Visitor Complex.
 These one-of-a-kind projects are permanent installations with immersive theatrical environments, unconventional video animation, projection mapping, and special effects.

-In the Los Angeles area, Farrar has worked with The Blank Theatre as a Production Stage Manager for the annual Young Playwrights Festival.
+In the Los Angeles area, Cathrin has worked with The Blank Theatre as a Production Stage Manager for the annual Young Playwrights Festival.
 She has worked as a Development Consultant for the local theatre company The Speakeasy Society, a group known for site-specific immersive performances including “Ebenezer” staged at Golden Road Brewery and “The Johnny Cycle” staged at the American Legion.
-Farrar has also worked as a Production Manager and Associate Producer for the film production company Labcoat Meerkat Productions.
+Cathrin has also worked as a Production Manager and Associate Producer for the film production company Labcoat Meerkat Productions.

-At CalArts, Farrar teaches Management Technology and courses in Creative Production Management.
+At CalArts, Cathrin teaches courses in Creative Production Management and Management Technology.
 Prior to CalArts, she developed and taught a course in Theatre Festival Management for Southwestern University in Georgetown, Texas, and taught Art classes for elementary students as a part of Taylor Academy in Taylor, Texas, an initiative that provided free after school programs for underprivileged children.

-Cathrin Farrar is a certified Project Management Professional (PMP) through the Project Management Institute.
-She has a Masters of Fine Arts degree in Theatre Design & Production from CalArts in Valencia, California and a Bachelor of Arts degree in Theatre from Southwestern University in Georgetown, Texas.
+Cathrin Winsor is a certified Project Management Professional (PMP) through the Project Management Institute.
+She has a Masters of Fine Arts in Design & Production from CalArts in Valencia, California and a Bachelor of Arts in Theatre from Southwestern University in Georgetown, Texas.